Injuries to Children

 Additional risks and injuries to children include:

 - Bicycle Accidents: Every two minutes, a child is treated in an emergency department for an unintentional cycle-related injury.

 - Team Sports Accidents: A 2012 survey found that one in three children who play a team sport are injured seriously enough to miss practice or games.

 - Falls: Children are prone to falls and severe injuries, including serious head injuries, can be associated with a fall.

 - Suffocation: Small children can become stuck in positions that compromise their breathing and they may not have the strength or coordination to free themselves.

 - Burns: To prevent scalding, keep the water temperature below 120 degrees Fahrenheit and supervise children carefully while in the kitchen.

-If your child has suffered an injury let the experienced legal team at Hernandez Law assist you.
+If your child has suffered an injury let the experienced legal team at Juan Hernandez Law assist you.
 Often children do not realize the extent of their injuries, and the injury needs to be properly diagnosed.
-Hernandez Law has experience handling a wide range of injuries suffered by children and can help your child get to the right specialists for their specific medical needs and care.
-Call Hernandez Law immediately for a free case evaluation by an experienced Personal Injury Lawyer Dallas.
+We have experience handling a wide range of injuries suffered by children and can help your child get to the right specialists for their specific medical needs and care.
+Contact Juan Hernandez Law P.C. immediately for a free case evaluation.